 True Bulb Basics

-There are two different types of bulbs which are in the true bulb category.
+There are two different types of bulbs that are in the true bulb category.

-- Imbricate bulbs, like lilies, do not have the paper covering.
+Imbricate bulbs, like lilies, do not have a paper covering.
 This type of bulb must stay moist prior to planting.

 Different Bulb Types